Brett Lunger: 1976: Surtees

-1977 - 1978 McLaren, Ensign
+1977–1978: McLaren, Ensign

-In January 1977 Lunger announced that he had signed with BS Fabrications, an English race team, and manufacturer of race car components.
+In January 1977, Lunger announced that he had signed with BS Fabrications, an English race team, and manufacturer of race car components.
 He fielded a McLaren M23, the same car driven by James Hunt when he won the 1976 Formula One World Championship.
 In his first race of the season, Lunger finished 14th in the 1977 South African Grand Prix driving a March-Ford.
 The week prior to the race he lost a right rear wheel and crashed.
 It took his crew a week to rebuild the car from the ground up.
-During qualifying he drove three timed laps before his car blew an engine.
+During qualifying, he drove three timed laps before his car blew an engine.
 This meant that Lunger started the race at the rear.
 Lunger qualified his March on the 11th row, 21st starting position for the 1977 United States Grand Prix West.
 He did not complete the race after he was in an accident on the 4th lap.
 He drove a McLaren to a 19th-place finish in the 1977 German Grand Prix at Hockenheim.
 Lunger qualified 17th in Zeltweg for the 1977 Austrian Grand Prix.
 He had a time of 1 minute, 41.40 seconds.
 He placed 9th at Zandvoort in the 1977 Dutch Grand Prix.
 His McLaren was 2 laps behind winner Lauda.
-Lunger was 10th, 2 laps down, at the 1977 United States Grand Prix.
+Lunger was tenth, two laps down, at the 1977 United States Grand Prix.

-He was one lap off the pace and finished 19th at Buenos Aires in the 1978 Argentine Grand Prix.
+Lunger was one lap off the pace and finished 19th at Buenos Aires in the 1978 Argentine Grand Prix.
 Lunger's McLaren was 20th at Rio de Janeiro in the 1978 Brazilian Grand Prix and was 11th at Johannesburg in the 1978 South African Grand Prix, in March.
 Lunger started 24th, in last position, for the 1978 British Grand Prix at Brands Hatch.
 His qualifying time was 1:20.39.
-He went on to score his career best F1 finish, 8th place, albeit, one lap behind winner Carlos Reutemann.
-In the 1978 Austrian Grand Prix he finished 8th, 2 laps off the winning pace.
+He went on to score his career best F1 finish, eighth place, albeit, one lap behind winner Carlos Reutemann.
+In the 1978 Austrian Grand Prix, he finished eighth, two laps off the winning pace.
 Lunger started an Ensign from 24th position in the 1978 United States Grand Prix.
 His time was 1:43.067.
 He finished 13th.

-Lunger finished 4th in the non-championship 1978 BRDC International Trophy race at Silverstone.
-He was behind winner Keke Rosberg, 2nd place Emerson Fittipaldi, and Tony Trimmer.
+Lunger finished fourth in the non-championship 1978 BRDC International Trophy race at Silverstone.
+He was behind winner Keke Rosberg, second place Emerson Fittipaldi, and Tony Trimmer.
 The $190,000 event was hampered by rain over its 117.28 mi.

 In many ways, Lunger was one of the last privateers in Formula One, plying his trade in year-old machinery, prepared by small independent racing teams.
 He called time on F1, at the end of the 1978 season, and returned to US Sports Car racing.

 Lunger driving the BS Fabrications McLaren M26 at the 1978 British Grand Prix.